lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 - Target one network per proposal to make the discussion more focused.
 - The post should be published in advance, ideally at least two weeks before any potential snapshot vote, to allow time for discussion and verification of the proposal.
 - The deployment addresses are not required at once but must be proposed at least a week before the snapshot voting starts.
-- If the proposed solution does not satisfy some of the recommendations (**R5...**), consider including the roadmap and committing to deliver it.
+- If the proposed solution does not include some of the recommendations (**R-5...**), consider including the roadmap and committing to deliver it.
 - Examples:
     - [wstETH to Base](https://research.lido.fi/t/wsteth-deployment-to-base-and-ownership-acceptance-by-lido-dao/5668)
     - [wstETH to zkSync Era](https://research.lido.fi/t/wsteth-deployment-on-zksync/5701)